shaefner-usgs/easy-web-forms/README.md

 ## Getting Started

-First, compile the CSS and javascript files.
+First, compile the CSS and JavaScript.
 A 'dist' folder will be created with the compiled code and PHP files.

 `npm install`

 `grunt dist`

-1. **Include** the PHP, CSS and JavaScript dependencies in a new document:
+1. **Include** the PHP, CSS and JavaScript dependencies in a new document in dist/htdocs:

     ```php
     include_once '../lib/easy-web-forms.inc.php';